 For as barren as the farm system supposedly is with respect to position players, the Red Sox have one of the most exciting sluggers in all of minor league baseball.
-Third baseman Bobby Dalbec has been one of the best power hitters in the minors and currently is tied for the minor league lead in home runs with 31.
+Third baseman Bobby Dalbec was one of the best power hitters in the minors, finishing 2018 with 32 home runs.
 While Dalbec still has a long way to do before being major league ready, his power is undeniable and his potential is through the roof.

 Bobby Dalbec: Prospect Watch

 Dalbec’s power continues to be the best part of his game, and he’s brought his game to a new level this year.
-Through 109 games at Salem and Portland, the young slugger has an absurd .597 slugging percentage and an otherworldly .332 isolated power.
+Spending time at Salem and Portland, the young slugger finished the year with a .558 slugging percentage and an otherworldly .301 isolated power.
 Both of these numbers are stupid good, especially when considering he’s played at multiple levels this year.

 Normally batters need time to adjust to the improved pitching from A ball to AA, but Dalbec hasn’t struggled at all.
-In nine games with the Portland Sea Dogs, Dalbec has a ridiculous five home runs, a .848 slugging percentage, and a 232 wRC+.
-This means he is creating runs 132% better than the average AA hitter, despite the fact that he had never seen pitching this good before in his life.
+In 29 games with the Portland Sea Dogs, Dalbec hit a six home runs, putting up a .514 slugging percentage, and a 126 wRC+.
+The jump from A-ball to AA is supposed to be one of the hardest transitions in baseball, yet Dalbec handled it without a problem.